Guidelines for sampling of trade waste for subsequent analysis to determine the nature and proportions of its component constituents.

 The preferred method requires a flow meter to be directly linked to the autosampler.
 The sampler is programmed to collect samples at regular intervals of flow.
 The single large sample bottle is used in the sample chamber.

 The sampling interval should be chosen so that a minimum of 80 samples would be taken over a 24 hour period (when sampling over 24 hours).
 The volume of each sample should not be less than 25 mL, and preferably 50-100 mL.
-A final volume of 5 L of composite sample is desirable, and in some cases essential, depending on the analysis required.
+A minimum final volume of 5 L of composite sample is desirable, and in some cases essential, depending on the analysis required.

 Electronic link to an external flow meter is not available

 The second method is used where an electronic link to an external flow meter is not available.
 It involves collection of a series of grab samples on a time-proportional basis in individual bottles over the hours that the site is operational.
 With a sampler holding 24 bottles, each bottle would represent a 1 hour sampling period (when sampling over 24 hours at a site which is continuously discharging over 24 hours).
 The sampler should be typically programmed so that samples are collected at least every 15 minutes (ie. 4 sub samples will be collected in each bottle).
 The volume of each sub sample should not be less than 25 mL and preferably be about 100 mL.
-A final volume of 5 L of composite sample is desirable, and in some cases essential, depending on the analysis required.
+A minimum final volume of 5 L of composite sample is desirable, and in some cases essential, depending on the analysis required.

 Sample bulking and splitting